NC Scholar of Global Distinction Course Globalization Grants

 Part of the UNC University Libraries site, the Middle East Studies Guide provides links to collections of films, music, art, books and journals, and maps and data useful for teaching and learning about the Middle East and North Africa.
 The Library encourages all faculty to use the guide for research, and UNC’s Middle East and Islamic Studies Librarian is available to assist faculty from external campuses in their search for resources.

 The Consortium is active in organizing events at Duke University and UNC Chapel Hill on Middle East subjects, year-round.
 These events contribute to intellectual life across the campuses and in the community through scholarly and cultural speakers, exhibits, and other events on Middle East subjects.
+Institutions across North Carolina hold additional events on the region, creating opportunities for publics statewide to engage with Middle East studies.
 Community college faculty and students are welcome to attend in-person or virtual events.